-- For TEST to return TRUE for a subtree T, it needs to evaluate at least - \triangleright one child for a MAX node in T, and - \triangleright and all of the children for a MIN node in T. - ▷ If T has a fixed branching factor b and uniform depth b, the number of nodes evaluated is $\Omega(b^{d/2})$.
+- For TEST to return TRUE for a subtree T, it needs to evaluate at least - \triangleright one child for a MAX node in T, and - \triangleright and all of the children for a MIN node in T. - ▷ If T has a fixed branching factor b and uniform depth b, the number of nodes evaluated is $\Omega(b^{\ell/2})$ where l is the depth of the tree.